top of page

 Give hundreds of children with disabilities access to health care and educational resources

-Research the extent of Agent Orange-Dioxin contamination in the Lao PDR and surveying the villages in the sprayed regions
+Research the extent of Agent Orange-Dioxin contamination in Laos through surveys of villages in affected regions

-Provide assistance and information to affected people in Viet Nam, Laos, Cambodia and in the U.S., including Vietnam War-era veterans and their families
+Provide assistance and information to affected people in Vietnam, Laos, Cambodia and in the U.S., including war-era veterans and their families

-Collaborate with leaders, other NGOs, experts and journalists to raise awareness about the ongoing impacts of UXOs and other Explosive Remnants of War
+Collaborate with leaders, experts, and journalists to raise awareness about the ongoing impacts of unexploded ordnance (UXO) and other Explosive Remnants of War

 Advocate for increased, proactive support for post-war remediation efforts and funding from governmental, nongovernmental, and community sources